 What Does a Wellness Plan Cover?

-For many pet owners who want to purchase pet insurance that covers dental care, the ideal goal is to receive some reimbursement when it comes to regular cleanings.
+For many pet parents who want to purchase pet insurance that covers dental care, the ideal goal is to receive some reimbursement when it comes to regular cleanings.

 Because your pet must be anesthetized before your veterinarian can perform the procedure, it can be an expensive addition to your pet’s care.